sziberov/ElicoBIOS/README.md

 ####5.
 Device listing (System Configurations screen)

 ####6.
-Basic bootloader without sandboxing (Sorry, i don't know how to add it) It supports up to 12 items for your OS's or programs, and 13'th item for disk
+Basic bootloader without sandboxing (Sorry, i don't know how to add it).
+It supports up to 12 items for your OS's or programs, and 13'th item for disk

 ####7.
 Missing of any of core files, or .Elico folder

 ####8.
 Blocking Ctrl+T. It means you can't terminate BIOS while it booting

 ####9.
-Something else about what i maybe forgot :D
+Something else about what I maybe forgot :D

 ##Adding your OS to bootloader: